ixchow/http-tweak/README.txt

 		//... rest of runloop ...
 	}

-TWEAK and TWEAK_HINT both create objects to track that the variable is to be tweaked.
+TWEAK and TWEAK_HINT both create objects to track the tweaked.
 So you need to make sure they don't go out of scope.

 Note:
 	During build: -DTWEAK_ENABLE , link against tweak.cpp .